larabjork/taproom/README.md

 This project was completed as a two-week independent assignment for the React class at Epicodus, after curriculum focused on React Fundamentals and Managing State.
 The task description was as follows:

 _Week 1: This will be a two-week project.
 Spend today building a tap room in React where a bar or kombucha store can track their kegs.
-Today's focus includes creating a component tree and documenting your work.
-This prompt is flexible and the functionality you include is ultimately up to you._
+Today's focus includes creating a component tree and documenting your work._

 _Week 2: This week you'll continue working toward completing this React project, including adding React state to manage, display, and collect dynamic data._